SME-TEAM: Leveraging Trust and Ethics for Secure and Responsible Use of AI and LLMs in SMEs: Conceptual Foundation for the Framework

 \subsection{Framework Pillars: Mapping the Foundational Principles}

-The secure and responsible adoption of AI and LLMs in SMEs is grounded in four interdependent pillars - Data, Algorithms, Human, and Model Architecture, which collectively translate the principles of trust and ethics into actionable practices across the AI lifecycle in diverse SME contexts, as shown in Figure \ref{fig:SME-TEAM-pillars}.
-These pillars serve as the structural foundation for translating abstract values into actionable practices, enabling SMEs to effectively harness the potential of AI technologies, as discussed below.
+Based on the theoretical ethical principles outlined above, we have identified four interdependent pillars - (i) Data, (ii) Algorithms, (iii) Human, and (iv) Model Architecture, which collectively translate these key principles of trust and ethics into actionable insights throughout the AI lifecycle in various SME contexts, such as retail, finance, professional services, cybersecurity and other SME sectors, as shown in Figure \ref{fig:SME-TEAM-pillars}.
+These pillars serve as the structural foundation for translating abstract values into actionable practices, enabling SMEs to effectively utilize the potential of AI technologies, as discussed below.

-\textit{Data -} is the foundational pillar of adopting AI technologies, as the reliability of AI outputs depends directly on the quality, authenticity, and provenance of inputs \cite{bettoni2021ai, ha2025empowering}.
-For SMEs, which often rely on internal data, e.g., sales records, customer feedback, supply chains; external data, e.g., industry reports, market trends, social media, economic indicators; and real-time feeds, e.g., IoT sensors, sentiment analysis, web analytics \cite{carayannis2025enhancing}, ensuring data integrity through bias detection, anonymisation, and compliance with privacy regulations is crucial.
-By embedding mechanisms for provenance tracking and validation, SMEs can safeguard against vulnerabilities such as poisoning, hidden skewness, and regulatory breaches, thereby building confidence in downstream decision-making.
+(i) \textit{Data -} is the foundational pillar of adopting AI technologies in business, as the reliability of AI outputs depends directly on the quality, authenticity, and provenance of data inputs \cite{bettoni2021ai, ha2025empowering}.
+As SMEs heavily depend on diverse data sources such as internal data, e.g., sales records, customer feedback, supply chains; external data, e.g., industry reports, market trends, social media, economic indicators; as well as real-time feeds, e.g., IoT sensors, sentiment analysis, web analytics \cite{carayannis2025enhancing}, ensuring data integrity through bias detection, anonymisation, and compliance with privacy regulations is crucial.
+By embedding mechanisms for provenance tracking and validation, SMEs can safeguard against vulnerabilities such as data poisoning, hidden skewness, and regulatory breaches, thereby building confidence in downstream decision-making tasks.

-\textit{Algorithms -} represent the computational engines that transform data into actionable insights.
-Their design must prioritise fairness, robustness, and resilience to adversarial manipulation.
-For SMEs, this means selecting or developing algorithms such as machine learning, deep learning, data and knowledge mining, language modeling \cite{sarker2024ai, jafarzadeh2024supporting} that balance efficiency with accountability, ensuring that outputs are explainable and free from algorithmic bias.
-Embedding ethical checks within algorithmic processes allows SMEs to prevent discriminatory outcomes, making algorithmic accountability central to trustworthy AI.
+(ii) \textit{Algorithms -} Data is transformed into actionable intelligence by algorithms, which act as the computational engines that drive well-informed decision-making throughout the business operations.
+To uphold integrity and trust, algorithm design must prioritize robustness, resilience against adversarial manipulation, and fairness.
+This includes selecting or developing algorithmic models such as ML, DL, data and knowledge mining, and language modeling approaches \cite{sarker2024ai, jafarzadeh2024supporting} that strike a balance between accountability and efficiency for SMEs.
+To avoid unconscious bias and enhance stakeholder confidence, algorithmic transparency and explainability needs to be established.
+Furthermore, by incorporating ethical parameters into algorithmic workflows, SMEs can identify and address discriminatory outcomes early, establishing algorithmic accountability as a fundamental component of trustworthy and responsible AI.